Skip to main content

 Technical Analysis

 CVE-2026-21409 is an authorization bypass vulnerability identified in Ricoh Streamline NX, a document workflow and management solution widely used in enterprise environments.
 The affected versions range from 3.5.1 to 24R3.
-The vulnerability arises due to improper authorization controls when processing user requests, specifically in scenarios where an attacker can intercept and manipulate communication between the client and the server (man-in-the-middle attack).
-By crafting specific requests during such an interception, the attacker can retrieve sensitive user registration information and OpenID Connect (OIDC) tokens.
-OIDC tokens are critical for authentication and authorization processes, and their compromise can lead to unauthorized access to user accounts or services.
-The vulnerability does not require the attacker to have prior authentication or user interaction, but the attacker must be able to intercept network traffic, which typically requires network-level access or control over communication channels.
-The CVSS v3.0 base score is 5.9, indicating a medium severity level, with the vector highlighting network attack vector, high attack complexity, no privileges required, no user interaction, unchanged scope, high confidentiality impact, and no impact on integrity or availability.
-No public exploits have been reported yet, but the exposure of OIDC tokens poses a significant risk for identity and access management compromise.
-The vulnerability underscores the importance of securing communication channels and proper authorization checks within Ricoh Streamline NX products.
+The vulnerability arises due to improper authorization checks when processing user-controlled keys in communication between the client and the server.
+Specifically, if an attacker can perform a man-in-the-middle (MitM) attack on the network traffic, they can intercept and manipulate requests sent to the product.
+By crafting specific requests, the attacker can retrieve sensitive user registration information and OpenID Connect (OIDC) tokens, which are used for authentication and authorization purposes.
+These tokens can be leveraged to impersonate users or gain unauthorized access to protected resources.
+The vulnerability does not require the attacker to have prior authentication or user interaction, but it does require network-level access to intercept and modify communications, which is a significant barrier.
+The CVSS v3.0 score of 5.9 reflects a medium severity, with the vector indicating network attack vector (AV:N), high attack complexity (AC:H), no privileges required (PR:N), no user interaction (UI:N), unchanged scope (S:U), high confidentiality impact (C:H), and no impact on integrity or availability (I:N/A:N).
+No public exploits have been reported yet, but the potential for sensitive data exposure is notable, especially in environments relying on OIDC for identity management.
+The vulnerability highlights the importance of securing communication channels and validating authorization properly within the Ricoh Streamline NX product.

 Potential Impact